 If you do not pay your bill by the due date, a 1.5 percent late payment fee will be added, and an enrollment hold will be placed on your account.
 You will not be able to enroll in any additional courses until you pay your bill, and any future semester courses that you may be enrolled in will be canceled.

 If you make changes to your enrollment after your initial semester bill, any adjustments to your bill will be received in the month following the date the changes are made.
-For example, if you are enrolled in spring courses and receive a bill on December 1, and then during the month of December you drop or add courses, causing your total bill for the semester to change, your bill will reflect these changes in the following month — January.
+For example, if you are enrolled in fall courses and receive a bill during the first week of August, and then later during the month of August you drop or add courses, causing your total bill for the semester to change, your bill will reflect these changes in the following month — September.
+A portion of your bill may still be due on the August due date depending on the changes you made to your schedule.

 If you are using financial aid and you make changes to your course enrollment, your financial aid may be affected.
 Several factors can impact whether a change to your enrollment will lead to a change in your financial aid.
 These factors can include the type of aid you are using and the requirements to qualify for that type of aid.
 Many sources of financial aid require at least half-time enrollment (6 credits for undergraduate students, and 5 credits for graduate students).
 You can always contact our Financial Aid Office at 814-867-4244 with questions about your individual financial aid circumstances.